Dmytro-Hladkykh/besu/MINT_README.md

 - **`nativeMintAddress`** (optional): The address of the contract authorized to emit mint and burn events
   - If not specified, native minting and burning are disabled
   - Only events from this exact address will be processed
+  - **Important**: BurnRequested burns the entire balance of this contract address